Ren4u/IAC/README.md

 All of the above steps can be automated from CI/CD Pipeline if you want to do so.

-Have fun deploying applications to these VPC's , inetgrating , testing .
+Have fun deploying applications to these VPC's , integrating , testing .